trustedanalytics-ng/platform-tests/README.md

 Tests log to both stdout, and stderr, so to save output to a file, use `> <log_file> 2>&1`.

+#### Rerunning failed tests

+To run only tests that failed on TC:

+1. Go to the given test run and artifact tab.

+2. Download `lastfailed/lastfailed` file and put it on `/path/to/platform-tests/project/.cache/v/cache/` directory.

+3. Run tests from command line with `--lf` (`--last-failed`) flag.

+Due to issues with mongo reporter it might be necessary to specify a tests path.
+In this case just use a directory that contains all failed tests (e.g. `platform-tests/project/tests`).
+Full command should looks like ```./run_tests.sh tests --lf```.

 ### Run smoke tests on bastion